What is a Network Operations Center (NOC)?

 • Incident Response Team: Experts who can manage critical situations to enable swift recovery while reducing operational disruption.

-• Support Staff: Individuals responsible for executing administrative duties managing documentation and facilitating team coordination across multiple groups.
+• Support Staff: The noc team, responsible for executing administrative duties, manages documentation and facilitates coordination across multiple groups.

 4. Continuous Improvement

-• Training and Development: Staff that continuously participate in education programs that ensure they remain current with the latest technologies, threats and best practices for NOC.
+• Training and Development: Staff that continuously participate in education programs that ensure they remain current with the latest technologies, threats, and network operations center best practices for effective NOC management.

 • Performance Metrics: The systematic evaluation of key performance indicators (KPIs) occurs regularly to determine NOC effectiveness while pinpointing potential improvement areas.